Fuzzy Dark Matter and the Impact of Core--Halo Diversity on Its Particle Mass Constraints: Discussion

-Differences between constraints derived from dSphs and UFDs have been discussed previously.
+Potential systematic discrepancies between constraints derived from dSphs and UFDs have been discussed previously.
 For example, \citet{Safarzadeh2020} combined arguments based on the CHR and dynamical friction, concluding that no single range of $m_\psi$ can simultaneously reproduce dSph kinematics while avoiding implausibly massive UFD host halos ($M \sim 10^{11}$--$10^{12}\,\mathrm{M_\odot}$).
-It is important to emphasize that \citet{Safarzadeh2020}, \citet{Zoutendijk2021}, and \citet{Hayashi2021} all adopt a one-to-one CHR from \citet{Schive2014b}.
-Our results suggest that allowing the intrinsic diversity in the CHR shifts the lower bound toward smaller $m_\psi$, because larger values of $\eta$ than those proposed by \citet{Schive2014b} permit lower halo masses without requiring large dark matter cores.
+Our results suggest that allowing the intrinsic diversity in the CHR can shift the lower bound toward lower $m_\psi$, because larger $\eta$ than those proposed by \citet{Schive2014b} permit lower halo masses without requiring large $r_c$.
 Whether this shift can alleviate the differences between dSph and UFD constraints remains to be investigated in future work.

+In a complementary line of work, \citet{Zimmermann2025} derive a constraint using stellar kinematics in Leo II dSph.
+Their approach is conceptually distinct from standard Jeans modeling and does not rely on assumptions of dynamical equilibrium or the CHR.
+The authors reconstruct the galaxy’s data-driven phase-space structure and compare it to ensembles of FDM wave function realizations consistent with Schrödinger--Poisson dynamics.
+Agreement is assessed using a maximum mean discrepancy test against the inferred stellar phase-space distribution.
+The authors find that $m_\psi < 2.2 \times 10^{-21}~\mathrm{eV}$ produces excess small-scale structure and is excluded at the 95\% credible interval, which is compatible with the result found here.